github/docs/content/osmand/widgets/nav-widgets.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.layer_map_appearance %} → {% data variables.ios-values.map_widget_right %} → {% data variables.ios-values.map_widget_magnetic_bearing %} or {% data variables.ios-values.map_widget_bearing %}

-In this menu you can choose tree parameters for this widget:
+In this menu you can choose tree parameters for this widget: <br>

--{% data variables.android-values.shared_string_show %}
+* {% data variables.android-values.shared_string_show %} – allows user to see the widget on the map.<br>

--{% data variables.android-values.shared_string_hide %}
+* {% data variables.android-values.shared_string_hide %} – allows user to hide the widget from the map.<br>

--{% data variables.android-values.shared_string_collapse %}
+* {% data variables.android-values.shared_string_collapse %} – allows user to see the widget on the map and hide it when it is not used.<br>